 Such a budgeting tool could come in handy for many cities amid increasing pressure to defund or reallocate budgets away from police departments.
-According to a recent Smart Cities Dive analysis, 15 of 29 major cities that adopted FY21 budgets on June 1 increased their police budgets for the next fiscal year, yet such decisions must be rooted in more data-driven analysis, said Ryan Clancy, senior adviser with The New Center, in a recent interview.
+According to a Smart Cities Dive analysis, 17 of 33 major cities that have adopted their FY21 budgets increased their police budgets for the next fiscal year, yet such decisions must be rooted in more data-driven analysis, said Ryan Clancy, senior adviser with The New Center, in an interview.

 Once public health declarations are made, there are numerous ways governments can hold themselves accountable in efforts to end racism.
 Ordinances, for example, are generally much stronger than resolutions, Inzeo said.

 "Resolutions at their best, often do have a set of actions [tied to them], but ordinances also have a set of accountability measures that are pretty specific," Inzeo said.
 "Policies that sustain with operational teeth usually have more rigor."